zukunft/zukunft.com/docs/llm/pending.md

 add a '0' url prefix that is used to include the database values in the url for the url_to_html function to confirm the changes

 ### import

+create a copy of all words and triples used for system testing before the config import, so that adding a new config value with a new word or triple does not break the test cases

 in json import a calc_validation list is created.
 Use this list to check if the results cen be reproduced based on the data_object $dto filled only with the values and formulas from the json import file.
 In case of any errors use the usual path via $msg to send a message to the user